-Columbia and Snake River Systems Have a Crucial Role in Moving Grain to Port
+Columbia Snake River System Has a Crucial Role in Moving Grain to Port

-While the importance of the river system is not lost on the farming community, balancing the interests of environmentalists is difficult.
-Save Our Wild Salmon, an organization with the goal of increasing wild salmon and steelhead populations to the Pacific Northwest, advocates for the removal of dams on the Snake River and expanded spill ways on remaining dams.
-They would also like to modernize the Columbia River Treaty with Canada to include the river’s health as an equal portion of the treaty, which currently only governs energy production and flood management.
+The importance of the river system is not lost on the farming community.
+However, balancing the interests of environmental groups is difficult.
+Save Our Wild Salmon, an organization with the goal of increasing PNW wild salmon and steelhead populations, advocates for the removal of dams on the Snake River and expanded spillways on the remaining dams.
+They also want to modernize the Columbia River Treaty with Canada.
+These changes would include the river’s health as an equal portion of the treaty, which currently only governs energy production and flood management.

-Many environmental groups do not place value on the beneficial role that the dams play in efficient grain transportation and clean renewable energy.
+Many groups do not place value on the beneficial role that the dams have regarding grain transportation and clean renewable energy.
 The four dams on the Snake River power up to 800,000 homes while producing zero carbon emissions.
-Environmental groups are instead focusing their argument on enhancing the railroad as a replacement for barge grain transportation, which would take billions of dollars in infrastructure upgrades to be productive and would not be as efficient nor as environmentally friendly
+Instead, environmental groups focus their argument on enhancing the railroad as a replacement for barge grain transportation.
+This tactic would take billions of dollars in infrastructure upgrades and would not be as efficient or as environmentally friendly

-The value of the river system as a transport hub from farm to market is link necessary to connecting the United States to its trading partners.
+The value of the Columbia Snake River System as a transport hub from farm to market is the link necessary to connect the United States to its trading partners.
 The river system keeps U.S. wheat competitive by moving higher volumes at more efficient prices.
 The wheat associations that make up the tri-state region of Idaho, Oregon and Washington all support, through their PNWA membership and resolutions, the ongoing navigability of the rivers system.
 There will continue to be controversy surrounding the river system and the rich ecosystem that they sustain.
-The shared interest between farmers, sportsmen, environmentalists, scientists and commerce are diverse which is why having an organization like PNWA, that has spent more than 80 years advocating for an open river system, is the key to keeping it open for decades to come.
+The shared interest between farmers, sportsmen, environmentalists, scientists and commerce are diverse.
+An organization like PNWA, which has spent more than 80 years advocating for an open river system, is the key to keeping it open for decades to come.